 Cut through the bucket from the top down through the bottom on one side only.

-Cut a V-shaped notch on the bottom, at the opposite side.
+Cut a V-shaped notch on the bottom, on the opposite side.

-Overlapping the top sides of the bucket more than the bottom will form it into a cone-shape.
+Overlapping the top sides of the bucket more than the bottom will form it into a cone shape.
 The more the overlap, the more extreme the shape will be.
-Or leave it straight, like a stovepipe, it that works for you.
+Or leave it straight, like a stovepipe, if that works for you.

 Attach two small eye bolts through the bucket’s bottom on opposite sides.

 And, here it is!
-No, our display version ain’t pretty, but once it has a coat of brown paint it’ll be much less conspicuous.
-Squirrels may climb up the tree trunk, but they’ll be under the baffle and can’t get through the top.
+No, our display version isn’t pretty, but once it has a coat of brown paint, it’ll be much less conspicuous.
+Squirrels may climb up the tree trunk, but they’ll find themselves inside the baffle and can’t get through the top of it.
 If they jump onto the outside, they’ll slide off.
-It must be positioned so that the bottom is at least 5 to 6 feet from the ground.
-Squirrels can jump 8 feet high.
+Remember, It must be positioned so the bottom is at least 5.0 to 6.0 feet (12.7–15.2 cm) above the ground.

-Series of instructional photos: Tara Allison / WelcomeWildlife.com; cc by-nc-sa 3.0
+2 Series of instructional photos: WelcomeWildlife.com; CC BY-NC-SA 3.0)

 More reading